VISIT OUR ART STORE ▶

 Rose Madder

 • Curcumin (from Turmeric): Yep—turmeric!
 These dried turmeric roots create a stunning yellow.
 Curcumin is the compound that gives turmeric its bright color.
-I find it amazing that something from my kitchen spice rack can also be a source of pigment.
+The artist finds it amazing that something from their kitchen spice rack can also be a source of pigment.

 Curcumin